Gays Eating Garlic Bread in the Park

 Gays Eating Garlic Bread in the Park is a recurring LGBTQ event consisting of a casual picnic where guests are encouraged to "BYOGB" ("bring your own garlic bread").
 The original event was held in Seattle in Meridian Park on May 13, 2024, and advertised via TikTok.

 The event inspired similar meetups in Chicago; Omaha, Nebraska; Portland, Oregon; and Sioux City, Iowa.
 A second Seattle picnic was held on May 17, 2025.

 Seattle

 The inaugural 2024 event was held in Meridian Park in Wallingford on May 13, with word spread through flyers and TikTok.
 Participants were asked to "BYOGB" ("Bring your own garlic bread").
 Coverage of the event, which became a sort of community picnic, went viral.
 The event attracted as many as 100 people.

 The 2025 event was also held at Meridian Park on May 17.
+Approximately 800 people participated in 2026.